python/cpython/Python/tier2_engine.md

 We want to minimize the amount of data that is passed from one executor to the next.
 In the JIT, this reduces the number of arguments in the tailcall, freeing up registers for other uses.
-It is less important in the interpreter, but follwing the same design as the JIT simplifies debugging and is good for performance.
+It is less important in the interpreter, but following the same design as the JIT simplifies debugging and is good for performance.

 Provided that we incref the new executor before executing it, we